jarteaga00/jose-arteaga-module3-challenge/README.md

     1. Navigate to https://github.com/jarteaga00/jose-password-generator.
     2. In the green code button, copy the clone url for either HTTPS or SSH.
-    3. Open up your command line interface, type in git clone along with the url copied from github, and press enter.
+    3. Open up your command line interface, type in "git clone " along with the url copied from github, and press enter.
-    4. Navigate to VS Code, anduse the explorer icon in the top left of the screen to find the cloned code and open up the development enviornment.
+    4. Navigate to VS Code, and use the explorer icon in the top left of the screen to find the folder in which the cloned code was stored, which will open up the development enviornment.

 ## Usage